Georgia Highlands College: Floyd Campus

 GHC was founded as Floyd Junior College in 1970 in Rome, Georgia.
 The campus includes Bishop Observatory, a library, the Lakeview Auditorium building, the McCorkle and Walraven academic buildings, a tennis court, and fields for soccer, softball, and baseball.
 This site includes Paris Lake and has access to a 20-acre tract behind the campus that has been set aside as a protected natural wetland ecosystem, which includes a 1,200-foot boardwalk and two observation platforms.

 In 2015, the Floyd campus began housing a new Georgia Public Safety Training Center (GPSTC), offering training for law enforcement officers.

+Off the main campus, in downtown Rome is the college's Heritage Hall.